ninjajazza/picoKiln/README.md

-picoReflow
+PiKiln
 ==========

-Turns a Raspberry Pi into a cheap, universal & web-enabled Reflow Oven Controller.
+Turns a Raspberry Pi into a cheap, universal & web-enabled kiln controller.
-Of course, since it is basically just a robot sensing temperature and controlling environmental agitators (heating/cooling) you can use it as inspiration / basis when you're in need of a PID based temperature controller for your project.
-Don't forget to share and drop a link, when you do :)
+Based heavily on https://github.com/apollo-ng/picoReflow with the following changes:
+* Renaming for kiln-related activities
+* Removal of unrelated routines
+* Addition of logging and review for past firings

 **Standard Interface**